 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
-The appointment / cessation of key managerial persons were in compliance with the provisions of the Act.
+The appointment /re-appointment/ cessation of Directors and key managerial persons were in compliance with the provisions of the Act.